0cyn/libCozy/README.md

 1 = The Edge, 0 = The center

-Brightness is the distance from the bottom of the cone.
+Value is the distance from the bottom of the cone.

 1 = The base (full brightness), 0 = The point (always black)

 So, quickly referencing the image, you can check how bright an image is using

-`cozycolor.b`.
-A brightness value below `0.2` usually means the color is fairly dark.
+`cozycolor.v`.
+A value below `0.2` usually means the color is fairly dark.

 A Saturation value lower than `0.15` typically means the color is very close to being greyscale.